spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-delete-store-with-ds.md

 - Delete key `kv:store:xxx` with value about store.

-Note: Project custom data stored keyes  may also be present.
-Please check it in detail.
+Note: A project's custom data stored keys may also be present.

 ### 5. Remove data from Search engine

-If you using Elasticsearch, each configured store has its index, which is installed automatically.
-An index name consists of the following parts:
+If you are using Elasticsearch, each configured store has its index, which is installed automatically.
+An indexed name consists of the following parts:
 - An optional prefix, which is defined by the SearchElasticsearchConstants::INDEX_PREFIX configuration option (for example, we use by default `spryker`).
 - A store name.
 - A configuration file name.
-Index name components are delimited with an underscore—for example:  `spryker_xxx_page`.
+Index name components are delimited with an underscore, for example:  `spryker_xxx_page`.

 The following indexes are available in the standard configuration (example: `xxx` -  store name):